alexey-v-paramonov/sc_website/content/en/docs/system/technical_details.md

 *Debugging:*

-Most common problem with MySQL is a crash or unable to start, see system logs for details.
+Most common problem with MySQL is a crash or unable to start, see system logs in `/var/log/mysql` for details.
 Depending on what MySQL version (MariaDB or original MySQL) is installed use corresponding command to restart it:

 `service mysql restart`